jasjeetsuri/WeddingInvite/JasjeetInvite.md

 Please RSVP by 28th February 2023

+To

 Mobile: 07902 855638 (Ranjit)

-Please note Non RSVP will be taken as non-attendance

 Maiyan

-You are warmly invited to the Maiyan of our son
+You are warmly invited to the Maiyan of our beloved son

 Jasjeet